 - Using a service you provide

-Lately, I am going all-in on subscriptions.
+Lately, I have been going all-in on subscriptions.
 On my new blog, newsletter subscriptions will be the primary source of revenue.
 In addition to the posts I make regularly, I post premium newsletter content to my subscribers.

 There is money to be made with subscriptions if you position your offer correctly.
 Take my word for it, they are the future of monetization.